mxork/eu4-mp-performance-patch/README.md

 EU4 multiplayer performance is mostly determined by three factors:

 1. Network latency (duh).
 This isn't just "ordinary" network ping; it includes (arguably unnecessary) processing latency introduced by the multiplayer sever.
-2. Single-core cpu performance.
+3. Single-core cpu performance.
 EU4 is actually quite multi-threaded in single player, but multiplayer runs a checksum on the game state every single day.
 This is bottle-necked on just one CPU, and is a major reason why multiplayer runs slower.
-3. The settings `DAYS_BEHIND_LOWER_SPEED` and `DAYS_BEHIND_PAUSE` from defines.lua.
+4. The settings `DAYS_BEHIND_LOWER_SPEED` and `DAYS_BEHIND_PAUSE` from defines.lua.
 These have reasonable defaults, but if you have a fast machine or higher network latency to other players in your game, the defaults essentially guarantees you can't run at higher game speeds.

 `runk` eliminates most processing latency from the server by immediately forwarding match data when received.
 The DLL patch turns off the daily checksum.
 An optional steam mod (linked below) adjusts the `DAYS_BEHIND*` settings to be more forgiving.

-### Note on the public server

-The cloud instance is running in some north-eastern North American Google cloud region.
-Latency improvements won't be as impressive if you are on another continent, but Western Europe should still be better-than-official.
-Eliminating the process latency compensates for the longer round-trip.

-If you have a group in another region and want to try it out, let me know (I'm monitoring the eu4-modding discord).
-Deploying another server is cheap, quick, easy.
+### Speed controller

+For the most part, I don't think the EU4 codebase is all that bad, and I'm reluctant to bash code without understanding the context behind it.
+That said, I can say with moderate confidence that the built-in lag handler is not good.
+It's not good in an abstract code-design sense.
+It's not good in that it leads to bad UX: annoying pop-ups and bad debouncing (it can trigger multiple times, going straight from speed 5 to speed 2 when speed 4 would have been enough).
+It's not good in that it seems oblivious about how the underlying network stack actually runs.

+The speed controller included in this mod treats the current game speed as a maximum.
+If clients begin to lag behind by more than 5 days, it will start slowing down the speed at which the host is processing turns *without* changing the speed setting (if you are on speed 5, it will stay on speed 5).
+More lag will reduce the speed even more.
+If the clients catch up, the speed goes up again.

+This approach makes it a lot easier to run at a consistently higher speed.
+The vanilla speed settings are discrete:

+1. speed 1 runs at one day per 2 seconds
+2. speed 2 at one day per 1 second
+3. speed 3 at one day per 500ms
+4. speed 4 at one day per 250ms
+5. speed 5 as fast as the host can go

+But what if everyone in the game can run at one day every 600ms?
+Well, in the base game, speed 3 is too fast, so you're stuck running on speed 2, which is a massive slowdown.
+With this mod, you can run at whatever speed your players can keep up with.

+The speed controller only needs to be run by the host, and should be completely compatible with all versions of the game.

 ### Building